cancerberoSgx/short-jsdoc/Changelist.md

  * added browserify and refactored in the parser in several files.
 Remoed hardcoded file names from gruntfile.
  * @module @exports
  * @alias for classes.
+ * JsDocMaker.recurseAST visit nodes and types of the AST - children firs